-- suitability of the natural and/or managed environment for natural spread of the pest presence of natural barriers - the potential for movement with commodities or conveyances - intended use of the commodity potential vectors of the pest in the PRA area - potential natural enemies of the pest in the PRA area.

-In the case of plants to be imported, the assessment of spread concerns spread from the intended habitat or the intended use to an unintended habitat, where the pest may establish.
-Further spread may then occur to other unintended habitats.
+- suitability of the natural and/or managed environment for natural spread of the pest - presence of natural barriers - the potential for movement with commodities or conveyances - intended use of the commodity - potential vectors of the pest in the PRA area - potential natural enemies of the pest in the PRA area. - S1 In the case of plants as pests, assessment of spread concerns spread from the location where the plants are intended to grow or from the intended use to the endangered area.